 When applying to a university, you don't have to tell them about your disability but you will need to do so to get additional support or funding.

 There are many things universities can do to help students with disabilities, including:

-- ensuring buildings and facilities are accessible
+- making sure buildings and facilities are accessible

 - encouraging flexible teaching methods

-- providing support during exams
+- giving support during exams

 - allowing additional time to complete courses

 You may also need help on a day-to-day basis to help you study.
 This could be someone to:

 - interpret words into sign language